Skip to main content

 ConversationId Management

-ConversationId links audio and encoded motion messages for a single conversation session:
+ConversationId links encoded audio payloads and motion data payloads for a single conversation session:

 1. Call yieldAudioData() — returns a conversationId.